explainers-by-googlers/security-info-web-request/README.md

 ## Goals

-Enable web apps to verify the trustworthiness of a server's (D)TLS certificate when establishing raw TCP/UDP connections via APIs like [Direct Sockets](https://wicg.github.io/direct-sockets/).
+Enable isolated web apps to verify the trustworthiness of a server's (D)TLS certificate when establishing raw TCP/UDP connections via APIs like [Direct Sockets](https://wicg.github.io/direct-sockets/).
 This allows apps using custom (non web) protocols to ensure they are communicating with the correct, browser-trusted server, preventing man-in-the-middle (MITM) attacks.
 Only in [Isolated Context](https://wicg.github.io/isolated-web-apps/isolated-contexts.html).

 ## Non-goals